Holy Land Experience: Exhibits

 There were approximately 43 exhibits in the park.

 Controversies

-In 2001, the Jewish Defense League accused the park of proselytizing Jews because the owner of Zion's Hope Park was a missionary organization.
-Founder Marvin Rosenthal categorically refuted this accusation.
+In 2001, the Jewish Defense League accused the Holy Land Experience of proselytizing to Jewish visitors because of the park's and its parent company's status as a Christian missionary organization, claiming that the park was designed to surreptitiously convert Jewish visitors to Christianity.
+Founder Marvin Rosenthal categorically refuted this accusation, but similar concerns were expressed by other Jewish leaders as well as some Christian observers.

 In 2001, Orange County refused the park's tax exemption request.
-In 2005, a judge ruled in favor of the park because of its mission of spreading the word of God, which is not for profit and, therefore, allows it to benefit from a tax exemption.
-This is similar to the tax exemption for museums that present historical information on other subjects.
-The law prevented Orange County from collecting the alleged back taxes as well as forgiving the park $300,000 in yearly property taxes.
-The law required the park to offer an annual free admissions day.
+However, in 2005, a judge ruled in favor of the park receiving tax exemption because of its religious mission and not-for-profit status, likening the park to museums whose exhibits present historical information.
+The law prevented the county government and the state of Florida from collecting the park's previously-owed $300,000 in unpaid yearly property taxes, but required the park to offer an annual free admissions day.